 Sponsored Display is currently available for professional sellers who are already in the Amazon Brand Registry, vendors, as well as for agencies with clients who sell products in eligible categories on Amazon.

-It’s no longer a secret, that video marketing is effective: 68% of consumers would rather learn about a new product via video than through any other platform, so it was only a matter of time before Amazon rolled out video ads
+It’s no longer a secret, that video marketing is one of the newest Amazon trends, which is effective: 68% of consumers would rather learn about a new product via video than through any other platform, so it was only a matter of time before Amazon rolled out video ads

 Much like Google, Amazon used to be a platform where the right keywords would guarantee you a high search ranking.
 Not anymore.
 Amazon recently increased its inventory for sponsored products.